Thendoi/Credit-Risk-CR-Modeling-Project/README.md

 | Random Forest | 42% | 0.43 |
 | XGBoost | 39%* | 0.44 |

-**Random Forest** was selected as the final production model based on superior performance.
+**Logistic Regression** was selected as the final production model based on superior performance.

 # Evaluation Metrics
 The project includes: